-2 Ibid.
+&lt;sup>2 Ibid.

-- Not investing in segments of the economy or companies that are not compatible with the transition or unwilling to adapt; - Investing in selected, credibly transitioning industries and companies, using engagement with management to encourage them on their journey; - Backing innovative solutions and future technology alternatives; - Analysing companies and industries in grey areas to assess their transition potential.
+- Limiting our investments in segments of the economy or companies that are not compatible with the transition or seem unwilling to adapt; - Investing in selected, credibly transitioning industries and companies, and using engagement with management to encourage them on their journey; - Backing innovative solutions and future technology alternatives; - Analysing companies and industries in grey areas to assess their transition potential.